-(e) Aggregate incurred estimates for fiscal years 1973-1975
+(e) Aggregate incurred estimates for fiscal years 1974-76

-Aggregate benefits incurred by the aged in fiscal years 1973 through 1975 are estimated by averaging the incurred rates per capita for calendar years and multiplying by the estimated enrollment during each fiscal year.
-The aged enrollment is projected to be 96 percent of the population over age 65.
+Aggregate benefits incurred by the aged in fiscal years 1974 through 1976 are estimated by multiplying the incurred rates per capita for fiscal years by the estimated enrollment during the year.
+The aged enrollment is projected to be 96% of the population over age 65.
 The projected aggregate incurred benefits are summarized in table B11.

-(f) Aggregate cash estimates for fiscal years 1973-1975
+(f) Aggregate cash estimates for fiscal years 1974-76

-The estimates of aggregate cash benefits paid in fiscal years 1973 through 1975 are obtained by projecting the lag structure between the dates on which services are performed and the dates on which corresponding entries are made to the SMI trust fund account.
+The estimates of aggregate cash benefits paid in fiscal years 1974 through 1976 are obtained by projecting the lag structure between the dates on which services are performed and the dates on which corresponding entries are made to the SMI trust fund account.
 Separate estimates are prepared for each payment route, which requires that benefits incurred be broken down accordingly.